mary-perret-1986/mary-perret-1986/README.md

 ### Howdy y'all! 👋

-I am a XX-yo Software Developer, currently based in Paris and working at Veepee.
+I am a Software Developer, currently based in Paris and working @ Veepee.

+Some bits about myself...

 - 🔭 I'm currently working on F# stuff at work and in my spare time.
 - 🌱 I'm currently learning Rust and Clojure